-- If the safeguarding concerns involve a member of staff the School will consult and share all available information with the Derbyshire LADO and follow his advice. - If there is abuse by one or more pupils against another pupil, then reference should be made to the Anti-Bullying Policy.
+- If the safeguarding concerns involve a member of staff the School will consult and share all available information with the Derbyshire LADO and follow their advice. - If there is abuse by one or more pupils against another pupil, then reference should be made to the Anti-Bullying Policy.
 Allegations should be reported to the DSL (who is also the Deputy Head (Safeguarding).
-Where there are allegations of serious abuse by one pupil against another, it must be referred to an external agency, such as Derbyshire Children's Social Care or the police.
+Where there are allegations of serious abuse by one pupil against another, it must be referred to an external agency, such as Derbyshire Children's Social Care or the Police.
 All children involved, whether perpetrator or victim, should be treated as being 'at risk'.
-Support will be offered, and a risk management plan put in place to ensure the safety of the pupils concerned. - The DSL will report safeguarding concerns to the Headmaster, or in his absence, the Chairman of Governors.
-Where there is reasonable cause to suspect that a child is suffering, or likely to suffer significant harm, a referral to Derbyshire Children's Social Care it is important that the safeguarding concern is reported immediately.
-The DSL and/or the Headmaster should liaise closely with and act on the advice of Derbyshire Children's Social Care and must ensure that all information pertinent to the case is communicated as the failure to pass on a critical piece of information could materially affect the advice given.
+Support will be offered, and a risk management plan put in place to ensure the safety of the pupils concerned. - The DSL will report safeguarding concerns to the Headmaster, the Principal Deputy Head, and the Safeguarding Governor, including the Chair of Governors where appropriate.
+Where there is reasonable cause to suspect that a child is suffering, or likely to suffer significant harm, with a referral required to Derbyshire Children's Social Care it is important that the safeguarding concern is reported immediately.
+The DSL and/or the DoSC should liaise closely with and act on the advice of Derbyshire Children's Social Care and must ensure that all information pertinent to the case is communicated as the failure to pass on a critical piece of information could materially affect the advice given.
 In response, the LA should decide, within one working day of a referral being made, about the course of action it is taking and should let the referrer know the outcome. - The School will, with informed advice from an external safeguarding agency (such as Derbyshire Children's Social Care or the police), follow relevant statutory guidance concerning working with and sharing information from parents regarding their child's alleged involvement in serious incidents of pupil-on-pupil abuse.
 Unless an external agency advises to the contrary, parents will be told about safeguarding incidents/issues at the earliest opportunity and the relevant information will be shared with them.
 However, the School may make a referral to DDSCP without parental consent.
 For the avoidance of doubt, referrals do not require parental consent.
 When sharing information and providing support, the School will treat victims and perpetrators equally. - Borderline cases will be discussed with Derbyshire Children's Social Care without identifying the individuals concerned in the first instance.
-Derbyshire Children's Social Care will advise whether an allegation or concern meets the relevant threshold.
-Derbyshire Children's Social Care and the Headmaster will decide in the circumstances what further steps should be taken.
+Derbyshire Children's Social Care will advise whether the concern raised meets the relevant threshold.
+Derbyshire Children's Social Care, the DSL, the DoSC and the Headmaster will decide in the circumstances what further steps should be taken.
 This could involve informing parents and calling the police.

-- The DSL and the Headmaster will ensure that staff do not discourage pupils from making complaints.
-The police and Children's Social Care are well versed in providing appropriate support and their work must not be hindered. - Each child's wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual children.
+More information is in Appendix 10 page 72-73. - The DSL and the Headmaster will ensure that staff do not discourage pupils from making complaints.
+The Police and Children's Social Care are well versed in providing appropriate support and their work must not be hindered. - Each child's wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual children.
 Systems are in place for the child to express their views and give feedback.
 Ultimately, this system operates with the best interests of any children involved.